pulumi/docs/content/webinars/infrastructure-as-code-workshop-2020-04-09/index.md

     datetime: "THU APR 09, 2020 AT 5:30PM PDT"
     # Description of the webinar.
     description: |
-        The hardest part of Kubernetes is setting up the infrastructure: clusters, DNS, firewalls, load balancers, IAM, storage, logging, and performance monitoring, often spanning private, public, and hybrid cloud architectures.

-        In this workshop, Luke Hoban and the Pulumi team will show you how to tackle these challenges using Infrastructure as Code (IaC) through a series of hands-on labs.
-The techniques work for any cloud - Azure, AWS, and GCP.
+        In this hands-on workshop, the Pulumi team will show you how to stand up basic services using Infrastructure as Code (IaC) through a series of hands-on labs.
+The techniques work for any cloud --- Azure, AWS, and GCP.
 You’ll be able to leverage your favorite languages including Python, Go, JavaScript, TypeScript, and C# instead of YAML or domain-specific languages.

-        After completing this workshop, you’ll be up and running with IaC fundamentals, modern application architectures across many clouds, and Kubernetes best-practices that are ready for production environments.
-You’ll also be ready to empower your development teams to be more productive - continuously deploying both their applications and infrastructure.
+        After completion of this webinar, you’ll be up and running with IaC fundamentals, modern application architectures across many clouds, and best-practices that are ready for production environments.
+You’ll also be ready to empower your development teams to be more productive --- continuously deploying both their applications and infrastructure.

         View the prerequisites for this workshop [here](https://github.com/pulumi/infrastructure-as-code-workshop/blob/master/00-installing-prerequisites.md).